-- Review the details in the alert email notification.
+- Review the details in the email notification.

-- Use the link from the email notification to monitor ongoing changes in your environment from Infrastructure's Events page.
+- Use the link from the email notification to monitor ongoing changes in your environment from Infrastructure monitoring's Events page.
 For example, use the Events page to help determine if a host disconnected right after a root user made a configuration change to the host.

 - Optional: Use the email notification's Acknowledge link to verify you are aware of and taking ownership of the alerting incident.

-- Use the email links to examine additional details in the Incident details page in Alerts.
+- Use the email links to examine additional details in the Incident details page.

 We can distinguish between unexpected situations and planned situations with the option Don't trigger alerts for hosts that perform a clean shutdown.
 Use this option for situations such as: